 Step C: Use the OTC Token for remote access

 The current version of OpenSprinkler mobile app supports adding a device by its OTC token.
-To add a remote control site, add a device using its OTC token.
+To add a remote control site, add a new device using its OTC token.
+After adding this new device / site, you can delete your old site that you added using OpenSprinkler's IP address, because OTC works both remotely and also locally when you are on your home network.

 where token is your OTC token.
-This will allow you to remotely access the controller.
+This will allow you to remotely access the controller as well.
 You can bookmark this link in your browser or on a smartphone device, add this link to the homepage.